Abby Rao Flaunts Incredible Curves In Unbuttoned Shirt Dress

 The post appeared to be a fan favorite as it soon racked up more than 60,000 likes.
 Quite a few of Abby's followers also took the time to shower her with compliments in the comments section.
 While some simply used a trail of emoji to express their admiration for the model, others were more vocal in their praise.

-“So beautiful and amazing,” wrote one fan, adding both a heart-eye and a red heart emoji to the end of the comment.
+"So beautiful and amazing," one fan wrote, adding both a heart-eye and a red heart emoji to the end of the comment.

-“Heyyy you’re beautiful,” added a different devotee, along with a star-eye emoji.
+"Heyyy you're beautiful," a different devotee added, along with a star-eye emoji.

-“Wow I love your outfit,” remarked another admirer.
+"Wow I love your outfit," another admirer remarked.

-“So pretty,” chimed in a fourth Instagram user.
+"So pretty," a fourth Instagram user chimed in.

-As fans are aware, this is not the first time that Abby has shown off her amazing assets on social media.
-In fact, a majority of her Instagram posts consist of her in revealing ensembles that leave little to the imagination.
+As fans are aware, this is far from the first time that Abby has shown off her amazing assets on social media.
+In fact, a majority of her Instagram posts feature her in revealing ensembles that leave little to the imagination.

-For instance, she recently uploaded pictures, in which she wore a plunging satin corset top and skintight bottoms.
-That post has been liked over 200,000 times since it was shared.
+For instance, she recently uploaded pictures in which she wore a plunging satin corset top and skintight bottoms.
+That post has been liked over 200,000 times and has gotten dozens of likes since it was shared.